 If you're considering it on your own, the internet has a lot of resources in terms of via ferrata routes/advice, but I would still recommend buying a Cicerone Guide if available.
 It's a succinct guide to the local routes that will help you find the beginning of the routes and assess difficulty.
 I should warn that even if you read about a route online, it might be very difficult or impossible to find without a guide.
 Most via ferratas are fairly remote, so you might need to take a ski lift, a long hike, or even drive to a small local cemetery (like we did) in order to find the route before hiking for 2 hours.
 Finding the beginning is non-trivial and it can be helpful to have a GPS locator to locate some of the routes you'll find on SummitPost or Wikiloc.

-- A climbing harness.
+A climbing harness.
 Any climbing harness that fits you well (they are sized) and is in good condition will do, however this can be rented if you don't own one.
 This can be used for any climbing activity, so it's a good investment.
+I recommend measuring yourself prior to ordering one as your harness should not be able to go over your hips.

-- Carabiner.
+Carabiner.
 You use this to allow you to rest attached to the cable or the rungs.
 It's better to get a large carabiner with a screwlock (instead of a ball lock) in case emergency resting to make it easy for you to get connected to the rungs.
 Due to the thickness of the rungs, it's good to ask at the climbing store/outdoor store for a large one (at least 21mm opening).
 At most $10 and reusable for so many things.
-I own the AmD from Petzl.
+I own the AmD from Petzl for my via ferrata resting carabiner.

-- Gloves.
-Your hands will get very cut up from gripping the rocks.
+Climbing Gloves.
+Your hands will get cut up from gripping the rocks.
 Similarly, your hand will sweat a bit, so it makes it a lot easier to grip the rocks.
 It's better to have half-finger gloves due to being able to use your fingertips.
 This is optional, but I've seen it make a huge difference in my own climbing.
 Not rentable, but cheap and worth it.
-I bought mine through Black Diamond for about $15 USD.
+I bought mine from Black Diamond for about $15 USD.

-- Comfortable sports clothes that fit tightly and hiking shoes with good grip.
+Sturdy Hiking shoes and/or via ferrata shoes.
 Typically, you'll need to hike and climb ladders, so you don't want to use rock climbing shoes if you own them.
-The grip is important as I often find the rock is the best way to get a good foothold.
-Shoes that go above your ankle are a good idea to prevent you from ankle-injuries.
-Bring an extra layer since it can get cold at higher elevations.
+The grip is important as I often find the rock is the best way to get a good foothold and sometimes, you'll need to climb using wet rock.
+Shoes that go above your ankle are a good idea to prevent you from ankle-injuries, but not necessary. $60-$120 is typical for a good hiking sneaker with solid grip.
+They must be closed (no open sides).

 Where to do it?